Battle of Long Island: Legacy

-The most significant legacy of the Battle of Long Island was that it showed there would be no easy victory, and that the war would be long and bloody.
+The most significant legacy of the Battle of Long Island was that it showed there would be no easy victory and the war would be long and bloody.
 The British took control of the strategically vital harbor and put New York City under military occupation until the treaty ending the war was signed.
 With the British military command in residence, the city became the focal point for espionage and intelligence gathering.
 The area surrounding the city and the harbor remained in a near-constant state of conflict as a forage-war harassed the surrounding communities.